Prerequisites

 - In the sidebar, go to

-AI Services → Endpoints.
+Serverless AI → Endpoints.

 - In the endpoint list, next to the endpoint, click View logs.
 Alternatively, click